top of page

 Day 7: Today, we will drive towards Kaolack, stopping en route in a reliable area for the enigmatic Quail-Plover, where we will spend as much time as necessary searching for this rare species.
 Night at Kaolack.

-Day 8: Today, we will drive towards Wassadou, where we will spend two nights at the edge of Niokolo-Koba National park, followed by another two nights at Kedougou.
+Day 8: Today, we will drive towards Wassadou, where we will spend two nights at the edge of Niokolo-Koba National Park.
 We should encounter some vultures on the journey, which can include Rüppell’s, Lappet-faced, Eurasian Griffon, Hooded, and White-backed, although sadly, numbers have greatly declined in recent times.
 Sahel Paradise Whydah, amongst other more widespread species, is also possible on the journey.
 Night near Niokolo-Koba National Park.

 Day 16: After some early morning birding, we will head north towards Dakar, where the tour will end in the evening.